-On October 1, 2013, Capstone acquired 100% of the issued and outstanding common shares ("ReD Shares") of Renewable Energy Developers Inc. ("ReD") by the way of a plan of arrangement under the Canada Business Corporation Act (the "ReD Arrangement").
+On October 1, 2013, Capstone acquired 100% of the issued and outstanding common shares ("ReD Shares") of Renewable Energy Developers Inc. ("ReD") by the way of a plan of arrangement under the Canada Business Corporations Act (the "ReD Arrangement").
 Pursuant to the ReD Arrangement, each ReD shareholder received 0.26 of a Common Share and \$0.001 in cash in exchange for each ReD Share held.
 Also, pursuant to the Arrangement, the 6.75% extendible convertible unsecured subordinated CPC 2017 Debentures initially issued by ReD due December 31, 2017 became convertible into Common Shares and cash pursuant to the terms of the CPC 2017 Debenture Indenture, while remaining outstanding obligations of ReD (ReD subsequently amalgamated with Capstone Power Corp, ("CPC"), which became the successor issuer of the CPC 2017 Debentures).
 The Corporation has agreed to provide credit support for the CPC 2017 Debentures.
-The acquisition of ReD expanded Capstone's renewable power footprint in Canada by adding net 95 MW in operating wind power facilities in Nova Scotia and Ontario and a pipeline of contracted wind power development projects expected to total approximately net 79 MW in capacity.
+The acquisition of ReD expanded Capstone's renewable power footprint in Canada by adding both operating wind power facilities in Nova Scotia and Ontario and a pipeline of contracted wind power development projects in Ontario, Québec and Saskatchewan.
 Details regarding the ReD Arrangement are available in the Corporation's business acquisition report on Form 51-102F4 available under the Corporation's SEDAR profile at www.sedar.com.

-On November 12, 2013, the Corporation repaid its previously outstanding revolving and term credit facilities and entered into the new \$32.5 million Revolving Credit Facility (subsequently increased to \$50 million on January 21, 2014) with a three-year term (with annual options to extend) maturing in November 2016.
+On November 12, 2013, the Corporation repaid its previously outstanding revolving and term credit facilities and entered into the new \$32.5 million Revolving Credit Facility with a three-year term (with annual options to extend) maturing in November 2016.
 See "Capital Structure of the Corporation - Revolving Credit Facility".